utof/repulsive-curves-sveltekit/README.md

-wtf even L2 is getting stuck. something is up with the gradients. project constraints works i guess. but wtf does barycenter do.
+wtf even L2 is getting stuck. something is up with the gradients. project constraints works i guess. but wtf does barycenter do. i think it doesnt work.

 # todo: